Improving Your Personal Accountability

 Even my first two times starting a blog—once in 2012 and again in 2016–fell through the cracks due to my own negligence and my unfortunate habit of burning bright at first and fizzling out.

-But improving anything in your life take some major overhaul—purposeful changes, new habits, and most importantly, self-discipline.
-I actually prefer the term “personal accountability.”
-Because while self-discipline can include both intrinsic motivation and extrinsic motivation, personal-accountability assumes only intrinsic motivation.
+(I actually prefer the term “personal accountability.”
+Because while self-discipline can include both intrinsic motivation and extrinsic motivation, personal-accountability assumes only intrinsic motivation.)

 Intrinsic and Extrinsic Motivation